At Autism Unseen, we speak from experience, we are inspirational and we dare to be different

 THE AUTISM UNSEEN TALL SHIPS CHALLENGE

-Following on from the success of our Kilimanjaro Challenge, details of which can be found in the menu bar, Autism Unseen are now raising funds for another exciting new adventure, due to take place in 2019.
+Following on from the success of our Kilimanjaro Challenge, details of which can be found in the menu bar, Autism Unseen are now raising funds for another exciting new adventure, due to start in July 2020.
 The Autism Unseen Tall Ships Challenge will be taking 6 groups of autistic youngsters accompanied by team buddies to crew and race around the UK in a 70 foot Challenger racing yacht.
 This is one of our most ambitious challenges to date, and the first time that a challenge of this nature has ever been set.
 We are currently recruiting for any participants with ASD, aged between 16-25 who may wish to take part in this adventure of a life-time.
 UK ports that we will be stopping and changing crews at will include Portsmouth, Bristol, Liverpool, Greenoch, Hull and London.
 Please follow the link in the menu bar for more information on how to book a place, or to find out how to donate, or to be involved in this unique endeavour.
 Should you wish to donate to this challenge, please click the ‘MyDonate’ button above.

 WILL YOU BE MY FRIEND